 In the event that any tenant, occupier, or visitor accidentally or negligently damages the property and rectification work is required, all tenants will be responsible to make good any damage caused and if there is a claim against the landlords insurance policy to make good any damage caused to the property you will be required to pay any excess that may apply to the owner’s insurance policy.

-It is your responsibility to have all the services at the property connected and placed in your name at the beginning of your tenancy and ensure when vacating that those services are disconnected.
+It is your responsibility to have all utility services at the property connected and placed in your name at the beginning of your tenancy and ensure when vacating that those services are disconnected.

-Connect Now is a free service that can help you connect and disconnect your utilities to a wide range of market leading suppliers.
+Direct Connect makes moving easy, it is a free service that can help you connect and disconnect your utilities to a wide range of market leading suppliers.
 Simply ask your property manager to put you in touch with them for assistance.

 - Routine Inspections during your tenancy